Hi! I'm Lindsey.

 Basil Pesto Ingredients

-Basil pesto is one of my favorite sauces that can transform many different foods.
-You can add it to pasta, pizza, salads, roasted vegetables, crusty bread, or slather it on salmon before baking it.
-It’s also great as a marinade for shrimp or chicken or again… slathered on either right before cooking.
+Walnut basil pesto is one of my favorite sauces that can transform many different foods.
+You can add it to pasta, pizza, salads, roasted vegetables, or bread, or slather it on salmon before baking it.
+It’s also great as a marinade for shrimp or chicken or again.

 Toasted Walnuts

-This basil pesto recipe is so easy to make.
-Unlike traditional pesto, this is made without cheese making it completely dairy-free.
+This pesto is so easy to make.
+And unlike traditional pesto, this is made without cheese making it completely dairy-free.

 The nutritional yeast lends the cheesy flavor without the need for cheese, making this the perfect recipe for anyone who can’t have dairy.